jelmer/janitor/site/upstream-releases/index.rst

 Package list
 ~~~~~~~~~~~~

-The following source packages with new upstream releases merge are currently available:
+The following source packages with new upstream releases merged are currently
+available:

 .. include:: package-list.rst